AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/develop.md

     ```

 3. Create a `crx-quickstart/install` folder
 4. Copy the correct Sling Feature archive file of the CIF add-on into the `crx-quickstart/install` folder.

-The CIF Add-On zip file contains two Sling Feature archive `.far` files.
-Make sure to use the correct one for AEM Author or AEM Publish, depending on how you plan to run the local EM as a Cloud Service SDK.
+    The CIF add-on zip file contains two Sling Feature archive `.far` files.
+Make sure to use the correct one for AEM Author or AEM Publish, depending on how you plan to run the local AEM as a Cloud Service SDK.

 5. Create a local OS environment variable named `COMMERCE_ENDPOINT` holding the Magento GraphQL endpoint.